phrackzine/crackme/README.md

 ```
 ZGlnICtzaG9ydCBlZ2c/Pz8/LnBocmFjay5vcmcgVFhU
 ```
 That's all you get.
-Go find the egg.
+Go find the egg 🥚.

-> (Inspired by Jinn, who is also the masterind behind the upcoming Phrack-CrackMes.
-This is a test challenge to test our setup.
-The difficulty is EASY).

 ---

-The upcoming PHRACK-#72 will contain 3 hidden challenges.
-Each at a different level of difficulty: Easy, Mid and ELITE.
-Some challenges will be hidden in the hardcover release only.
-The winner gets a prize and shoutz on our social media.
+### PHRACK-#72 will contain 3 hidden challenges - RELEASE AUGUST 2025.

+- Three levels of difficulty: easy, mid and ELITE.
+- One egg will be hidden in the hardcover release only.
 - The CrackMes will be longer and more steps.
 - You need to find and solve Egg-#1 to get the clue to solve Egg-#2 etc.
-- There will be a price for the winner.
+- Glory to the winner, a prize and shoutz on our social media.

+---

+The CrackMes are the fine work of [@sub_space](https://x.com/sub_space)/[@hxxr](https://bsky.app/profile/hxxr.bsky.social).